danielkdewar/blog/content/post/quick-word-on-music-modernization-act.md

 The music industry's shift from physical to digital revenue—and big data—has compounded inefficiencies in licensing, rights owner identification, and royalty distribution.

-A proxy example of this is the "author unknown" filings to the US Copyright Office using the Notice of Intention (NOI) compulsory license under Section 115 of the United States Copyright Act.
+A proxy example of this is the ["author unknown" filings to the US Copyright Office](http://blog.paperchain.io/post/2017/10/21/paperchains-rahul-rumalla-presents-at-the-rightstech-summit-nyc/) using the Notice of Intention (NOI) compulsory license under Section 115 of the United States Copyright Act.
 If these filings are to be taken at face value, there are over 60 million instances where digital service providers are unable to identify the copyright owners of the works in question.

 This is not the case for every single filing—as always it's more complicated—but there are a significant number of works whose owners cannot be identified.

-Performing Rights Organizations and Collective Management Organizations (effectively the same role, different dressing) also struggle to effectively match the rights owners to compositions.
+Performing Rights Organizations and Collective Management Organizations (effectively the same role, different dressing) also struggle to effectively [match rights owners to compositions](http://blog.paperchain.io/post/2017/05/02/how-music-industry-silos-are-leading-to-unpaid-royalties/).

 This means royalties go unpaid and are generally held in "black boxes".